We have recently announced our online CLPL for the new term. To register your place, follow the link to Eventbrite below and complete your booking:

 Build a reading culture in your school

 This session explores how you and your colleagues can work together to make reading for pleasure a top priority across the whole school.
 It includes real life examples from schools across Scotland, and top tips for using the First Minister's Reading Challenge and other Scottish Book Trust programmes to support your work.

 Build a reading culture in your classroom

-This session for primary teachers will help you nurture a love of reading within your classroom, and includes real life examples and guidance for using Scottish Book Trust programmes for support.
+This session for primary teachers will help you to take the first steps towards building a reading culture by nurturing a love of reading within your classroom, and includes real life examples and guidance for using Scottish Book Trust programmes for support.

-These sessions are a great way to discover new books to share with your school, library or community group - the perfect setting to connect with other learning professionals and share recommendations.
+These sessions are a great way to discover new books to share with your school, library or community group on a particular theme - the perfect setting to connect with other learning professionals and share recommendations.